jpgough/api-workshop/04-versioning/README.md

 Create a copy of the API specification as it stands at the moment `curl http://localhost:8080/v2/api-docs -o v1.0.json`

 Make a small refactor to the API and add a field representing the todo owner.
-This can simply be added into the Java object as an additional field.
+This can simply be added into the Java object as an additional optional field.

 Restart the application and capture the specification again `curl http://localhost:8080/v2/api-docs -o v1.1.json`